 - Close-grip bench press

-‘This got Chris down to his fighting weight of 220lb [100kg] – and as you can see from the pictures, it was all muscle.’
-Hemsworth adds that he kept a ‘very close eye’ on his diet.
-‘I was eating a lot of clean protein, fruit, vegetables and some carbs, as well as drinking four to five litres of water a day.’
+Hemsworth adds that he kept a “very close eye” on his diet.
+“I was eating a lot of clean protein, fruit, vegetables and some carbs, as well as drinking four to five litres of water a day.”

-Circuit two - Kettlebell swings - 30sec two-hand, 30sec right-hand-only swings, 30sec left-hand-only swings, 30sec alternate swings
+- Kettlebell swings: 30 seconds two-hand, 30 seconds right-hand-only swings, 30 seconds left-hand-only swings, 30 seconds alternate swings